dmulyalin/ttp/docs/source/Extend Tag/Extend Tag.rst

 tags of extended template and process them as if they were inserted in place of the ``extend`` tag definition.

+Extended template can contain ``template`` tag but only will be loaded if template has name attribute.

 Extend tag can be nested within groups as well, but in that case only ``group`` and ``extend`` tags loaded from extended template, other tags (lookup, vars, input, output) are ignored.
 Nested extend only supports `groups`_ filter.